Research Projects

 Emotion Recognition Study

 The facial emotion recognition (FER) study is a collaborative project between researchers led by Krystal D. Mize, PhD (Director of the EDP Lab at Florida Gulf Coast University) and Nancy Aaron Jones, PhD (Director of the WAVES Lab at Florida Atlantic University).
 Katy Brooks works with Drs.
 Jones and Mize to oversee the FER study.
 The research team is interested in the factors that contribute to the development of socio-emotions during childhood.
 Drs.
 Mize and Jones have dedicated their careers to working with student research assistants to investigate the physiological and behavioral underpinnings of the social brain, with specific focus on the factors that contribute to the development of socio-emotions in childhood.
+We are offering a $20 Amazon or Target gift-card to families who participate in this study, and your child will be able to select a free toy.

 Please consider participating in our facial emotion recognition study if you: